tapjs/tapjs/README.md

 however, at least to output TAP-compliant results when `process.env.TAP` is set, then the data coming out of your framework will be much more consumable by machines.

-That matters.
-Or rather, it will, very soon.

 You can also use this to build programs that *consume* the TAP data, so this is very useful for CI systems and such.